gitkraken/gitlens-docs/gitlens/side-bar.md

 GitLens adds many side bar views to provide additional rich functionality.
 There are three side bars with GitLens views in them: GitLens Inspect, GitLens, and Source Control.

-All views are free to use on all repos, **except** for views:

-- marked with `PRO` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
+Features marked with `PRO` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
-- marked with `PREVIEW` require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc
+Features marked with `PREVIEW` require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Community, Pro, etc

 ***